mmkaram/nixos/README.md

 - [ ] automatically install extensions for chromium(ublock, sponsorblock, bitwarden)
 - [ ] Cloud synced atuin
 - [ ] Add declarative configuration for home EPSON printer
-- [ ] Get yubico authenticator app to open on startup and hide window
 - [ ] Change toggle-term with something more native
 ### Projects
 - [ ] configuration shuffle to allow for multiple hosts